 📚 Related Reading: This article is part of our comprehensive Auto Financing 2025: Complete Guide to Interest Rates, Refinancing, EV Loans, and Subprime Changes.
 Explore the complete 2025 auto financing landscape and discover how all the major trends interconnect.

-If you're among the 23% of Americans with subprime credit scores, understanding these 2025 subprime auto loan programs could save you thousands of dollars and help you secure the vehicle financing you need.
+If you have subprime credit, understanding today's subprime auto loan programs could save you thousands of dollars and help you secure the vehicle financing you need.
 Here's everything you need to know about navigating subprime auto lending in 2025.

 What Exactly Is Subprime Auto Lending and Why Does It Matter?